nosana-ci/docs.nosana.io/docs/programs/jobs.md

 | `timeEnd`                   | `i64`                       | `16`    | `209`   | The unix time this job has finished running.                                                      |
 | `timeStart`                 | `i64`                       | `16`    | `225`   | The unix time this job has started running.                                                       |

-::: details Discriminator
+::: details Anchor Account Discriminator

-The Job Account's 8 byte discriminator is:
+The first 8 bytes, also known as Anchor's 8 byte discriminator, for the Job Account are **`5b10a2052dd27d41`**, which can also be expressed in byte array:

 ```json
 [